Exercise and fitness

 Ironically, brand new shoes can also cause pain, because your feet may not have had time to adapt.
 To help avoid this, it’s best to wear the shoes in before hitting serious miles in them.
 Wear them around the house for a few minutes each time, increasing the duration until they’re comfortable enough to wear outside.

-It’s all about finding what works for you, from the pace in which you walk, to the route you take, the shoes you wear and whether you do it alone or with others.
-Incorporating it into our routine means both our physical and mental health is getting a boost and if we enjoy doing it then we’re more likely to want to keep it up.
+It’s all about finding what works for you, from the pace you typically walk at, to the route you take, the shoes you wear and whether you do it alone or with others.
+Incorporating these things into our routines can improve both our physical and mental health, and if we enjoy doing it then we’re more likely to want to keep it up.

-1. Primary source: Walking for depression or depressive symptoms: A systematic review and meta-analysis (Robertson and Maxwell 2012)
+3. Walking for depression or depressive symptoms: A systematic review and meta-analysis - The University of Edinburgh